 Three of the 12 hours must be in your major; another three hours must be IBUS 456 or an IBUS 489 course that focuses specifically on conducting business in the European Union.
 Courses must be selected from a list of International Business Courses or taken on a Mays faculty-led or exchange program.

 European Union Area Studies: 9 hours

 These nine credit hours are taken outside of Mays and focus on the history, culture, politics and economic policies of European nation-states.
-Scroll down to see a list of acceptable courses.
+A list of acceptable courses can be found HERE.

 European Union Experience: 1 month minimum

 A study, exchange, internship or volunteer experience in the European Union.

 Foreign Language: Students must complete a 10-15 minute discussion about business in the European Union with a Mays faculty member in their desired EU language.
 Contact CIBS to schedule this requirement.

 Steps to Completion